Name Changes for Permanent Residents and New Citizens

 Already a citizen?

 If you’re already a Canadian citizen you can apply for a legal name change with Vital Statistics in the province where you permanently reside.
 Aside from the standard documents and identity checks required by all applicants, you may also be asked to surrender your citizenship document.
+You must apply for a citizenship certificate in your new name - you won't be able to get an updated Canadian passport without it.

 Apply to the Canadian Government for a replacement citizenship certificate in your updated name.
 You can use your new citizenship certificate along with your Vital Statistics certificate of name change as proof of your new name everywhere.
 Once you have these documents request all organizations update your records.